 Kayaks are inherently narrow, so they can easily glide over the water.
 Because they are narrow, kayaks can also be wobbly.
 The primary purpose of a kayak outrigger is to give the paddler extra stability on the water.

 You don’t always need to cut through the water with the greatest of ease.
-There are times, like when you are fishing when a paddler might need extra stability.
+When you are fishing, a paddler might need extra stability.
 Many anglers like to stand up when they are fishing.
-This helps with your range of motion when casting, or an angler might need extra leverage to reel in a big fish.
+When casting, this helps with your range of motion, or an angler might need extra leverage to reel in a big fish.

-If you are a new kayaker, it can be a little scary to be on the water.
+Being on the water can be a little scary if you are a new kayaker.
 Slight movements left, or right can have the kayak tilting.
 If you want to be extra stable, an outrigger can help.
 It’s like training wheels for a kayak.

 There are many situations when an outrigger comes in handy.

 Sometimes the best fishing holes are not easy to access.
-Kayaks are great for reaching shoreline that you can’t access on foot or navigating waterways a larger boat may not get to.
+Kayaks are great for reaching shorelines you can’t access on foot or navigating waterways a larger boat may not get to.

 If you bought a recreational kayak then decided it would be fun to go fishing, you may need to invest in a kayak outrigger.

 Yep, you can add a sail to your kayak and let the wind work for you.
 You can also get carried away, literally.
-If you add a sail to your kayak, you will need to add some stability.
+If you add a sail to your kayak, you will need stability.

 The wind can help you kayak longer and cover more distance, but the force of the wind can also tip you over.
 An outrigger for your kayak can add stability and keep you from capsizing.